samharrison7/json2netcdf/README.md

 }
 ```

 NetCDF variables that aren't scalars need pre-defined dimensions given to them, and these dimensions can be defined by any group in the hierarchy.
 The "x" and "y" variables of the hierarchy we're trying to build both need a 1D array, of sizes 5 and 10, respectively.
-Let's define these dimensions in the root group (so they can be used in any sub-group), by the use of a `dimensions` property that contains an array of objects, each object representing a dimension with a `name` and `size` (omit size for unlimited-size dimensions):
+Let's define these dimensions in the root group (so they can be used in any sub-group), by the use of a `dimensions` property that contains an array of objects, each object representing a dimension with a `name` and `size`.
+Either omitting or setting `"size" : "unlimited"` will create an unlimited-size dimension.

 ```json
 {